technicahmett/KightRiderLedLight_RpiPico/README.md

 - use the potentiometer,
 - use the TM1637 4 Digit 7 Segment Display,
 - use HC-SR04 Distance sensor,

 Finally I put them all together.
 Of course, I made coding on micropython.
 I used Thonny IDE.

-Required equipments
+Required equipments:
 1. Raspberry Pi Pico
 2. Some leds, actually 10 pcs.
 3. 1x potentiometer